High-$T_c$ Superconductor Fe(Se,Te) Monolayer: an Intrinsic, Scalable and Electrically-tunable Majorana Platform

 {\textit{Conclusion:}} Our work theoretically demonstrates the suitability of a high-T$_c$ SC Fe(Te,Se) monolayer as a platform for the realization of MZMs.
+This is the first theoretical proposal about the intrinsic material realization of time-reversal-breaking high-order topological superconductivity with Majorana corner modes in iron-based superconductor systems.
+Moreover, the scenario of edge magnetic anisotropy, even surviving with an $s$-wave pairing, serves as a general principle to search for high-order topological superconductivity in other materials.
 A magnetic layer, such as CrX$_3$ (X=I,Br,Cl)\cite{Huang2018,Ghazaryan2018,Abramchuk2018,McGuire2017}, CrGeTe$_3$\cite{Gong2017} or FeTe\cite{dai2015antiferromagnetic}, can be inserted between the Fe(Te,Se) monolayer and the insulator layers in Fig. \ref{setup} (a) in order to enhance the magnetic gap of helical edge states through magnetic proximity effect.
 While the underlying mechanism is similar, this may broaden the parameter regimes for MZMs because of the much stronger exchange interaction compared to the Zeeman coupling.
 In addition, Josephson junctions may provide an alternative approach to realize MZMs in a Fe(Te,Se) monolayer \cite{Pientka2017}, an approach which has recently been applied to semiconductor/SC heterostructures \cite{RenHC2019,FornieriA2019}.
+Furthermore, rotating the inplane magnetic field may provide an efficient approach to perform the braiding operation for the corner MZMs\cite{Pahomi2019}.
 The 2D nature also makes our platform suitable for the potential manipulation and detection of MZMs the implementation scheme of which we leave for future work.

 {\it Acknowledgement: } C.X.Liu acknowledges the support of the Office of Naval Research (Grant No. N00014-18-1-2793), DOE grant (DE-SC0019064) and Kaufman New Initiative research grant of the Pittsburgh Foundation.
 The work in W\"urzburg is supported by the German Research Foundation (DFG) through DFG-SFB 1170, project B04 and by the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \textit{ct.qmat} (EXC 2147, project-id 39085490).